mollerhoj/espresso/README.txt

 # What is espresso?
 A lightning fast game development engine.
 It is used to build tiny html5 canvas games in minutes.

-# What is the idea?
+Espresso is written entirely in coffeescript.

+Espresso is influenced by the rails philosophy in the way that it is oppinionated, emphasizes convention over configuration, is DRY, and supports agile development.

-Useing coffeescript with a API that resamples the way Game Maker by Mark Overmars works.
+Its API resamples the way 'Game Maker' by Mark Overmars works.

+# Why is iterative design so important?
+In classic software, an iterative development process help catch bugs early, and lets the system be designed as the developer learns.
+In indie game development, iterative processes lets the developer design games as development goes.

+It is not only more fun to develop game ideas iteratively.
+It produces games that are more original, and more fun.

 # Why is it faster to build games with Espresso?

-The Cakefile generates a AppData classes that the application uses to load sprites and entities from predefined folders.
+Espresso generates all nesseary files for loading resourceses such as sprites and entities from predefined folders.
 The entites step and draw methods are automatically called, and can use the espresso API